 Construction team reviewing plans

-The Role of a Sponsor in CRE
+The Role of a Sponsor: 2024 Insights for CRE Investors

 How Real Estate Debt Funds Work